dtcenter/METplus/docs/Users_Guide/getting_started.rst

 Sample Input Data
 ^^^^^^^^^^^^^^^^^

-The sample input data Docker data volumes that are provided on DockerHub are not compatible with Apptainer.
-Sample input data are also provided on the web.
+The Docker data volumes that contain sample input data provided on DockerHub are not compatible with Apptainer.
+Therefore, sample input data must be obtained from from the METplus Data website.
-Navigate to the `METplus Data <https://dtcenter.ucar.edu/dfiles/code/METplus/METplus_Data>`_ page.
+Navigate to the `METplus Data <https://dtcenter.ucar.edu/dfiles/code/METplus/METplus_Data>`_ website.
 Next, navigate to the directory that corresponds to the vX.Y version that will be run, e.g. `v5.1 <https://dtcenter.ucar.edu/dfiles/code/METplus/METplus_Data/v5.1>`_ The names of sample data tar files include the corresponding use case category.

 Download one or more of the sample data tar files and uncompress them into a local directory.
-The directory that contains the uncompressed sample data will be mounted to the container to make the data available inside it.
+The directory that contains the uncompressed sample data will need to be mounted to the container to make the data available inside it.

 The **APPTAINER_BIND** environment variable can be used to mount directories to the container.
 The local directory and the container directory will be separated